pronovic/cookiecutter-pypi/README.md

 git init . && git add . && git commit -m "Initial revision based on pronovic/cookiecutter-pypi"
 ```

-Assuming you have already installed `poetry` (per the [instructions](POETRY.md)), you can get things started using the `run` script.
+Assuming you have already installed `uv` (per the [instructions](https://docs.astral.sh/uv/getting-started/installation/)), you can get things started using the `run` script.
 First, install the dependencies and set up the pre-commit hooks:

 ```
 uv lock && ./run install